Kylie Thurley, Digital Officer

 3. How did you get your job?

 I was really keen to work in the charity sector, particularly in animal welfare, as it’s something I really care about.
 I was on the lookout and found the role of Supporter Administration Assistant on the charity job website, I applied straight away.
-I then applied for this role in May and was lucky enough to get the job.
-It’s so nice to say that I genuinely love it.
+I’ve now been part of the Communications Team for nearly two years and it’s so nice to say that I genuinely love it!

 4. What is your typical day?